 Natali Euale Montilla (Rosa Amarilla) (She/Her), is a Venezuelan immigrant to Turtle Island, currently residing in what is now known as Canada.
 She is of mixed ancestry from Cuicas territory in the Andes of Venezuela and from the Mediterranean.
 Her organizing and work is centered on exposing and dismantling all levels of oppression and violence towards Black and Indigenous folks and People of Color (BIPOC).

 Natali is a long term organizer primarily involved in anti-extractivism/anti-capitalist struggles, Indigenous-led land defense movements and migrant justice.
-She has worked alongside the Shut Down Berks Coalition for migrant justice; has been employed by OPIRG Guelph (a non-for-profit centered on activism and research specific to social and environmental justice) for the past three years; is professionally trained in anthropology (MA), specifically in the context of anti-colonial methodologies and community-led research); is an experienced anti-oppression facilitator, a budding herbalist in Latinx-Indigenous healing traditions and published writer.
+She has worked alongside the Shut Down Berks Coalition for migrant justice, OPIRG Guelph (a non-for-profit centered on activism and research specific to social and environmental justice) and the Ontario Coalition of Rape Crisis Centres towards ending sexual violence.
+Natali is professionally trained in anthropology (MA), specifically in the context of anti-colonial methodologies and community-led action; is an experienced Anti-Oppression & Anti-Racism Educator, a community herbalist in Latinx-Indigenous healing traditions and published writer.

 Turtle Island: so-called "Canada", "United States of America" and "México"